Festivals + Events

 Edmonton, Alberta

 How could anyone resist a visit to Candy Cane Lane?
 A residential neighborhood in Edmonton pulls out all the stops to celebrate the season with every house decked out in festive flare.
-As Edmonton’s iconic holiday event, Candy Cane Lane has been held annually for over 50 years.
+As Edmonton’s iconic holiday event, Candy Cane Lane has been held annually for more than 50 years.
 If you don’t have a car, fear not; you can walk the route or see the homes via horse-pulled sleigh.

 Saskatoon, Saskatchewan